sohankyatham/ypeng-data-acquisition/README.md

 <br><br>
 **DEVELOPER NOTES FOR IMPROVEMENTS:**

+General:
+- Fix theme
+- Fix title for each tab

 app.py:
 - Fix navigation to say Home, Analyze, & Settings
 - For metrics - Use dictionary to make more scalable and add more metrics